wayne923/leetpython/docs/The-1hr-Guide-To-Python/04_File Handling and Structures/17_File Input Output.md

 What's the use of knowing how to write Python code if it doesn't persist beyond the lifetime of the script's operation?
 After all, the true power of programming doesn't lie in writing fancy loops or creating functions- it's about using those tools to interact with external data and create programs that have a tangible impact.
 To do this we need a way for Python to interact with other files or create them.
 This is what file Input/Output (I/O) is.

-File I/O allow your Python script to open, read, write, and close files in your computer's file system, allowing your programs to create persistent data, interact with datasets, configure systems, log information, and even communicate with other programs.
+File I/O allows your Python script to open, read, write, and close files in your computer's file system, allowing your programs to create persistent data, interact with datasets, configure systems, log information, and even communicate with other programs.

 ## Opening Files
 The most important part of file I/O is knowing how to open a file.
 We can do so with the open() function, which allows you to open a file and returns a file object.
 Here's how you can use it: